pselm/signals/docs/Elm/Default.md

 ```

 Forward function application `x |> f == f x`.
 This function is useful
-for avoiding parenthesis and writing code in a more natural way.
+for avoiding parentheses and writing code in a more natural way.
 Consider the following code to create a pentagon:

     scale 2 (move (10,10) (filled blue (ngon 5 30)))